ihsoft/TimberbornModsUnity/Assets/Bucket/StaticFiles/ThunderstorePackage/README.md

 # Bucket

 Do you love buckets?
 NO, don't answer!
 EVERYONE LOVES BUCKETS.
 Just bucket bucket bucket.
-You have to have this bucket mod, so you have buckets all over your game.
+You have to have this bucket mod!
+Put buckets everywhere!
 BUCKEEEEEEEEEEET!!!

 ## How to use